bcholmes/StarTrek2d20/README.md

 Community Edition (which only runs on Windoze).
 I tend to us [VS Code](https://code.visualstudio.com/) on my Mac.

+Some of the files in this repo (such as the Visual Studio solution file -- .sln) date back to the original developer's IDE.
+I haven't touched those files since I started maintaining this project.

 ## Getting Started

 1. Open a command prompt in the WebTools/ folder and type ```npm install``` to install node modules,